 The candidate gene Tlr9 was sequenced directly, and a T to C transition was identified at position 1181, in exon 2 of 2 total exons.

 1166 CTCCACCTGGCAAGTTCCTTTAAGAACCTGGTG 353 -L--H--L--A--S--S--F--K--N--L--V-

 The mutated nucleotide is indicated in red lettering, and results in a serine to proline substitution at amino acid 359 of the TLR9 protein.

 Please see the record for CpG1 for more information about Tlr9.

-Based on the 3D structures of TLR1, TLR2 (1), TLR3 (2-4), and other LRR-containing proteins (5), the serine mutated in CpG11 is predicted to lie in the surface-exposed α-helical second leucine-rich sequence of the affected LRR, at a position thought to permit occupancy by any amino acid, but adjacent to an invariant phenylalanine.
-The CpG11 phenotype indicates that a proline at this position fails to support normal function of TLR9.
-The mutation may disrupt ligand binding, receptor dimerization, or destroy proper folding or localization of the receptor.
+Based on the 3D structure of TLR9 (1), the serine mutated in CpG11 lies in the surface-exposed α-helical sequence of the affected LRR, at a position thought to permit occupancy by any amino acid, but adjacent to an invariant phenylalanine.
+The CpG11 phenotype suggests that TLR9S359P is hypomorphic, and cell type-dependent dissimilarities in cellular responses may reflect differences in the endosomal compartments where TLR9 encounters its ligand.

 |Primers||Primers cannot be located by automatic search.|